cresset-template/cresset/README.md

 ### Notes for Rootless Users

-Many institutions forbid the use of Docker bacause it requires `root` permissions, compromising security.
+Many institutions forbid the use of Docker because it requires `root` permissions, compromising security.
 For users without Docker access, using `Podman Compose` is recommended.
 `Podman` is an alternative containerization tool developed by RedHat with high compatibility with Docker.
-`Podman Compose` is a Python library designed to mimick the functionality of Docker Compose.
+`Podman Compose` is a Python library designed to mimic the functionality of Docker Compose.

 **`Podman` and `Podman Compose` do not require `root` permissions by default.**